-Read about Spanish painters like Picasso in our list of Best Books about Spanish Artists, and then find out where to see their artwork when visiting Spain!
+Read about Spain’s 4 most famous artists like Picasso in our list of Best Books about Spanish Artists.
+Also listed, where to see their artwork when visiting Spain!

 One of the top things about travelling in Spain is that there are so many famous Spanish artists or painters who have called Spain their home.
-The biggest names in the art world like Salvador Dali are some of the country’s best exports.
+The biggest names in the art world like Salvador Dali are one of Spain’s 4 most famous artists.
+It’s best exports next to flamenco and olive oil.
 Here is an inspiring list of books about Spanish art, to motivate you to pick up a paintbrush and visit Madrid’s Prado Art Museum or Málaga’s Picasso museum to see their work when you next visit.

 Invest in art, read a book on Picasso!